-Our first main finding is that the adaptive decreasing policy of reactive agents always leads to lower expected opinion drift than the fixed policy of passive agents.
+Our first main finding is that, in a mixed population where all other agents remain passive, the adaptive decreasing policy enables a reactive agent to better limit its expected opinion drift than a fixed policy.
 This is because the adaptive decreasing policy reduces content consumption when needed.
-Formally, we show (Proposition~\ref{prop:gamma-convergence}) that as long as recommendations are sufficiently far from the agent's innate opinion, content consumption probability under the adaptive policy converges to zero almost surely (we establish this using the First Borel-Cantelli Lemma and higher moments of Markov's inequality).
+Formally, we show (Proposition~\ref{prop:gamma-convergence}) that, as long as recommendation and neighbors' opinions are sufficiently far from the reactive agent's innate opinion, content consumption probability under the adaptive policy converges to zero almost surely (we establish this using the Borel-Cantelli Lemma).
+As a result, in the long run, the recommendation no longer directly affects the reactive agent's opinion.
 This means that while the platform, who derives utility from content consumption, prefers passive behavior, users can leverage their agency and reduce content consumption to manage their opinion drifts.

-Our second main finding is sufficient conditions (on the relative weight placed by the agent on content consumption vs. limiting opinion drifts) under which users prefer the adaptive policy, both in the short-term and in the long-term, despite the reduced content consumption.
-This finding (Proposition~\ref{prop:adaptive-better-than-fixed}) is obtained by using bounds on the expected opinion drift and the expected content consumption under the adaptive decreasing policy.
-The main challenge in this analysis comes from the path dependence of opinions on clicks and the threshold-triggered nature of clicking probability reductions.
-This makes exact opinion tracking difficult without knowing the exact clicks trajectories, and even computing expected utility under the adaptive decreasing policy is intractable, since both the expected drift and expected click rate require tracking the \emph{timing} of each click rate reduction, which depends on the realizations of the click trajectories.
-We address these challenges by bounding these quantities, primarily by showing that both the expected drift and the expected click rate are non-increasing as the number of reductions increases.
+Our second main finding is sufficient conditions (on the relative weight placed by the reactive agent on content consumption vs. opinion drifts) under which a reactive agent prefers the adaptive policy over the fixed policy, in both the short-term and the long-term, despite the reduced content consumption.
+The main challenge in this analysis comes from the path dependence of the adaptive policy and the threshold-triggered nature of the clicking probability reductions.
+This makes exact utility evaluation difficult, since both the expected drift and the expected click rate depend on the \emph{timing} of each click rate reduction, which in turn depends on the realizations of the click trajectories.
+We address this challenge (in Proposition~\ref{prop:finite-adaptive-better-than-fixed}) by bounding the two parts of the utility difference between the fixed and adaptive policies: the expected loss in content consumption under the adaptive policy, and the expected reduction in opinion drift.